cilium/cilium/Documentation/cmdref/cilium-agent.md

       --trace-payloadlen int                                    Length of payload to capture when tracing (default 128) -t, --tunnel string                                           Tunnel mode {vxlan, geneve, disabled} (default "vxlan" for the "veth" datapath mode)
-      --tunnel-port int                                         Tunnel port (default 8472 for "vxlan" and 6081 for "geneve") --version                                                 Print version information
+      --tunnel-port int                                         Tunnel port (default 8472 for "vxlan" and 6081 for "geneve") --tunnel-protocol string                                  Encapsulation protocol to use for the overlay ("vxlan" or "geneve") (default "vxlan")
+      --version                                                 Print version information
       --vlan-bpf-bypass strings                                 List of explicitly allowed VLAN IDs, '0' id will allow all VLAN IDs
       --vtep-cidr strings                                       List of VTEP CIDRs that will be routed towards VTEPs for traffic cluster egress